 The Hershey Company’s Chief Diversity Officer, Alicia Petross, reminded us that managing DEI is like hosting a Thanksgiving meal; some guests are only there for the food, while others want to discuss the recipes.
 Organizations must understand where it falls on the maturity index.
 Too many lofty goals can make it tough to carry out efforts.
 Keep it simple and intentional, and celebrate the small wins of progress.

 Inclusion Today, Retention Tomorrow

 Research has shown the benefits of incorporating DEI principles into business decisions.
 According to McKinsey, organizations with ethnic and cultural diversity are 36% more profitable.
 Diversity is good for a company’s bottom line.
 On the other hand, we understand that there are ramifications for companies that need to take intentional steps around diversity, equity, and inclusion.
 The indirect costs of turnover, low productivity, lost knowledge and experiences, broken customer relationships, and an overall loss in employee engagement and morale are additional repercussions when firms do not foster a sense of inclusion or belonging.

 Inclusion22 addressed DEI-related obstacles, trends, and solutions.
 One thing for sure is that we all have an inherent bias.
 Businesses must arm themselves with the necessary resources and tools to effectively manage business strategies.
 Companies need an objective solution to decrease bias while interviewing and hiring to ascertain how well they align with the organizational culture.
-Workzinga’s Culture Fit Assessment measures 26 unique characteristics specific to the workplace to assist firms in achieving this objective and advancing the cause of workplace inclusion.
+Workzinga’s Culture Alignment Assessment measures 26 unique characteristics specific to the workplace to assist firms in achieving this objective and advancing the cause of workplace inclusion.